-ii) Regarding interoceptive attention in daily life, we predict (a) enhanced sensibility quantified by a greater overall number and range of bodily sensations, including in peripheral bodily areas (e.g., arms, legs) as well as subtle sensations characterized by less intensity, in response to negative and neutral thoughts; (b) enhanced sensibility to a broader range of sensations’ hedonic tone quantified by a greater overall mean intensity of bodily sensations, in response to negative and neutral thoughts;(c) enhanced sensibility quantified by a greater number and higher intensity of neutral and pleasant bodily sensations, in particular in response to neutral thoughts.
-Indeed, MMT is expected to promote sustained interoceptive attention, which reduces selection bias to specific locations and hedonic tone of sensation, in a way that more sensations are expected to cross the threshold into conscious awareness (N. A. S. Farb et al., 2013b).
-Thus, it enables interoceptive attention of a variety of sensations all over the body: central and peripheral, subtle and gross, pleasant, neutral and unpleasant. (iii) Regarding attentional processes during mindfulness mediation, we predict greater mindful attention and awareness to internal objects of mind (thoughts), body (sensations, breath) and hedonic tone (pleasant, unpleasant, neutral), including: (a) Increased frequency of indices of mindful attention and awareness during mindfulness meditation, as quantify by button press indicating awareness of inhalation or exhalation and verbal labels indicating awareness of internal objects, (b) increased mindful attention and awareness to pleasant hedonic tone of internal objects, as quantify by the frequency of verbal labels of pleasant experience, (c) increased duration of sustained mindful attention and awareness and decreased duration of latency to reengage from mindless sequences, as quantify by changes with mindful and mindless sequences durations, respectively.
+(ii) Interoceptive attention to bodily sensations in daily life. (a) enhanced sensibility to a broader range of bodily locations, quantified by the STP integrated into the Body Map task as a greater overall number and range of bodily sensations in response to negative and neutral thoughts, including in peripheral bodily areas (e.g., arms, legs) as well as subtle sensations characterized by less intensity,; (b) enhanced sensibility to the intensities of sensations, quantified by the STP integrated into the Body Map task as a greater overall mean intensity of bodily sensations, and Increase in variance of intensities, in response to negative and neutral thoughts;(c) reduced selection bias to unpleasant sensations and enhanced sensibility to a broader range of sensations’ hedonic tone, quantified by the STP integrated into the Body Map task as a greater number and higher intensity of neutral and pleasant bodily sensations, in particular in response to neutral thoughts.
+Indeed, MMT is expected to promote sustained interoceptive attention, which reduces selection bias to specific locations and hedonic tone of sensation, such a broader range of sensations are expected to cross the threshold into conscious awareness (N. A. S. Farb et al., 2013b).

+(iii) Internal attention to mind and interoceptive attention to body during mindfulness meditation. (a) enhanced mindful awareness of mental objects and bodily sensations during mindfulness meditation, quantified by MAT frequencies of verbal labels indicating awareness of internal objects; (b) enhanced awareness of pleasant hedonic tone of experience, as quantify by MAT frequencies of verbal labels indicating awareness of pleasant experiences (c) enhanced sustained mindful awareness and shorter latencies to reengage in mindful awareness following the onset of mindless states, as quantify by the MAT as durations of mindful and mindless sequences, respectively.

+Aim 2: Mindful attention and awareness during mindfulness meditation in relation to Internal and interoceptive attention in daily life

-We predict that internal and interoceptive attentional change processes in response to negative versus neutral thoughts content, will be related to attention and awareness during mindfulness meditation.
-We predict the following correlations in the baseline/pre-retreat measurements in both conditions (i.e., MMT retreat, wait-list control), and in pre-post retreat changes in MMT retreat condition:
+We predict that mindful attention and awareness during mindfulness meditation will be related to internal and interoceptive attentional processes in response to negative versus neutral thoughts in daily life.
+Thus, we predict the following correlations in baseline/pre-retreat measurements in both conditions (i.e., MMT retreat, wait-list control), and in pre-post retreat changes in MMT retreat condition: